Top of page logo

 Alona divers are one of the most affordable dive centres in Bohol.
 With them, if you rent your gear it costs 3500 PHP ($65) for 2 dives – or if you have your own gear it will be 3250 pesos ($60).

-Next, we went over when is the best time to go as well as other things to do in Bohol – of which there’s a lot!
+Next, we went over When is the Best Time to Dive Bohol before discussing Other Things To Do in Bohol – of which there’s a lot!

 Written by: